-A recent University of Pittsburgh study proves this: people ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who don’t.
+A recent University of Pittsburgh study proves this: People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who do not.

-People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who don’t.
+People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who do not.

-If this gives you a little anxiety and makes you think of that old college buddy who texted you the other night and you forgot to respond to, don’t worry.
-Research has also found you don’t need to have 800 friends on Facebook to reap the benefits of having friends.
+If this gives you a little anxiety and makes you think of that old college buddy who texted you the other night and you forgot to respond to, do not worry.
+Research has also found you do not need to have 800 friends on Facebook to reap the benefits of having friends.
 Rather, maintaining an average of 150 stable social relationships — relationships in which an individual knows who each person is and how they all relate to one other — is best.
 This concept has been dubbed “Dunbar’s Number,” after Robin Dunbar, an anthropologist and psychologist who found an association between brain size and the average social circle size in primates in the 1990s.
-And, the number increases/decreases in a ‘rule of three’ formula: around 50 are the people we can call close friends and could invite to a dinner party, then another step down is 15 we can call close confidants, then five is roughly the amount most people need in their intimate social support circle.
+And, the number increases/decreases in a “rule of three” formula: around 50 are the people we can call close friends and could invite to a dinner party, then another step down is 15 we can call close confidants, then five is roughly the amount most people need in their intimate social support circle.